paladin-t/my_basic/README.md

 ### Use standalone interpreter binary

-This repository contains precompiled binaries for [Windows](output/my_basic.exe) and [MacOS](output/my_basic_mac), it's efficient to download one of them and have a first impressive playground.
+This repository contains precompiled binaries for [Windows](output/my_basic.exe) and [macOS](output/my_basic_mac), it's efficient to download one of them and have a first impressive playground.
 Or you could make a build as follow:

 * Open the Visual Studio solution `my_basic.sln` on Windows to build an executable
-* Open the Xcode solution `my_basic_mac.xcodeproj` on MacOS to build an MacOS executable
+* Open the Xcode solution `my_basic_mac.xcodeproj` on macOS to build an MacOS executable
 * If you were using a *nix OS, then use the `makefile` with a "make" toolchain to build an interpreter binary according to your specific platform

 To compile an interpreter binary for your own platform manually, please follow the steps: